A Murder in the Glee Club

-A Murder in the Glee Club is the second album released by the 1990s Halifax, Nova Scotia rock group Sandbox.
+A Murder in the Glee Club is the second and final album released by the 1990s Halifax, Nova Scotia rock group Sandbox.
 It is a concept album revolving around the storyline of a murderer haunted by his actions.
 The final track of their previous album, "...and the Mood Changes" from Bionic, has a spoken word segment that is meant as a direct lead-in to this album.